 Are there any conversion kits available to convert your RWD to an AWD?
 Not that I know of, however, there are AWD to RWD software modules available to transfer the power of your AWD to the Rear wheels only.

 Perhaps you just want to have a bit of fun, drifting and doing rear-wheel doughnuts?
 There’s a quick plug and play chip available, that allows you to, with the click of a button, convert your AWD to a RWD car.

 Can You Convert a FWD to AWD

 If you drive say, a basic FWD vehicle, then you are probably in a slightly better position.
-However, the same applies for these vehicles.
-The engineering that went into manufacturing these vehicles are of the highest levels.
+However, the same applies to these vehicles.
+The engineering that went into manufacturing these vehicles is of the highest levels.

 As for converting your existing Ford.
 Lancer or Audi from FWD to AWD – don’t do it.

 A lot, too much, don’t do it, it’s a bad idea!